2pees/ButterflyNet/README.rst

 -  Sockets are low-level; personally, I dislike them because they're not the friendliest thing to use.
--  Twisted is a clusterfuck.
+-  Twisted has a steep learning curve, and has a lot of cruft.
 -  asyncio networking is good, but it's very hands-off - ButterflyNet comes with everything needed for a full networking suite.